Table of Contents

 The Natural Habitat

-A Roman snail is a lime-loving humid air animal.
+A Roman snail is a lime-loving humid air creature.
 It occurs preferably on lime rich soil with abundant vegetation, such as on forest rims, bush and hedge land.
 Though sometimes appearing in gardens and agricultural areas (it is called vineyard snail in different languages) the Roman snail cannot be considered as a garden pest.
 Because of destruction of its habitats and excessive picking of snails for marketing, the Roman snail today has become so rare, that it cannot inflict any damage and is generally placed under government protection.
-Because of the often applied herbicides, in vineyards today there are very few "vineyard snails"...
+Because of the extensively applied herbicides, in vineyards today there are very few "vineyard snails" ...
 More...

 Helix pomatia is a continental snail species, in contrary, for example, to its relative, the brown garden snail (Cornu aspersum), which occurs mainly near the coast and in oceanic climate.
-Today it is assumed, that the Roman snail has only been able to settle in Central Europe because of the post-glacial human settlements clearing the adjacent forest.
-Also, there has been distribution of Roman snails directly by man, which is why it is called Roman snail...
+Today it is assumed, that the Roman snail has only been able to settle in Central Europe because of the post-glacial human settlements clearing the surrounding forest.
+Also, there has been distribution of Roman snails directly by man, which is why it is called Roman snail ...
 More...

 Economy